sjmarsh/Movies2Mobile/README.md

   - ~~Add filtering functionality (filter would include movie categories as well as concerts)~~
   - ~~Some changes would be required to the export json file format of the Movies desktop (web) application~~
 - ~~Add Actors view~~
+- ~~Fix dark mode / power-save mode theme for search result card~~
 - Data loading/searching should be asynchronous
 - Add ability to hyperlink between movies and actors
+- Improve UX around applying filter.
+Filter icon should indicate if filter is applied (or  not)
 - Add ability to get movie data from a web service (instead of or as well as json file in file system).
 - Add unit tests - explore how to do this with Kotlin.
 Project template includes some samples.
 - Improve architecture to make better use of View Models for view logic.
 This should help with unit tests.